-The following error rates assume that the RSD Drive is adjusted to specification, that the appropriate data pack is being used, and the errors caused by media defects or equipment failures are excluded.
+The following error rates assume that the Drive is being operated within its specification.
+Errors caused by media defects or equipment failures are excluded.

 4.4.1 Read Errors

 Prior to determination of a read error rate, the data will have been verified as written correctly and all media defects flagged.